waterdisappear/ATRNet-STAR/README.md

 **Physical deep learning -** SAR images have unique properties, such as complex phase and polarization.
 Our dataset provides multi-format data to facilitate recognition studies leveraging these intrinsic attributes instead of only relying on quantized SAR magnitude images.
 In addition, detailed metadata can also provide more gains for SAR ATR.

-**Generative Models - **Beyond recognition tasks, our dataset enables controllable generation of target samples under diverse imaging conditions, as well as estimation of target parameters across varying acquisition scenarios.
+**Generative Models - ** Beyond recognition tasks, our dataset enables controllable generation of target samples under diverse imaging conditions, as well as estimation of target parameters across varying acquisition scenarios.

-We encourage researchers to propose new experimental settings and research issues based on this dataset. \emph{Don't hesitate to contact us if you get new ideas.
+We encourage researchers to propose new experimental settings and research issues based on this dataset.
+Don't hesitate to contact us if you get new ideas.

 ## ATRBench